aphrc-dswb/dswb-open-science-capacity-wg/project-management/collaboration/sharing-resources-on-zenodo.md

 <img width="367" alt="image" src="https://github.com/user-attachments/assets/a452c107-8fd3-45f3-afeb-cef76203aebe" />

-### Benfits of using Zenodo
+### Benefits of using Zenodo

-Researchers benefit significantly from using Zenodo and its community features for several reasons.
+Researchers benefit significantly from using Zenodo and its community features for several reasons:

 * Sharing your research outputs on platforms like Zenodo can increase their visibility to a wider audience, potentially leading to more citations, collaborations, and impact.
 * The assignment of DOIs makes your work easy to cite and discoverable for others, such as through the Zenodo community page.